01 Jun How to Use Trivia and BuzzFeed-Style Quizzes for Marketing

 After browsing through about eight photos, the final image (shown below) reveals what category of vacationer the quiz-taker is.
 Notice how within the text that describes the person’s vacation style, Airbnb makes recommendations for places to visit.
 The Adventurers, for example would likely love Moab or Whistler, or Costa Rica if they’re looking for something more exotic.
 This quiz gives Airbnb the opportunity to learn about the preferences of their customers and prospective customers, and also to market directly to them a variety of homes available via Airbnb where people can book instantly.

-By the way, I was looking at the quiz purely for research, but before I even realized what I was doing I was clicking around to check out homes for rent in Moab, and thinking about a family trip to Costa Rica, a place I never thought I’d visit.
+By the way, I was looking at the quiz purely for research, but before I even realized what I was doing I was clicking around to check out homes for rent in Moab, Utah, and thinking about a family trip to Costa Rica, a place I never thought I’d visit.
 Airbnb hooked me!

 3. Degnan’s Kitchen “Yosemite Personality” Quiz with Prize